Living in Colorado Springs: 16 Things To Know Before You Move Here

 So just how big is Colorado Springs?
 Big enough that if you’re living in Colorado Springs, you’ll likely want your own car — or perhaps two, depending on your family situation — but the traffic is generally light (though there are definitely areas prone to congestion).
 There is a reasonable amount of public transportation via Mountain Metro Transit, the city’s bus system.
 And the average commute to work is only 24 minutes, despite the city’s broad 194.5-square-mile footprint.

-12. Colorado Springs Is a Great Place To Raise a Family.
+12. Living in Colorado Springs Is Great for Families.

 Residents of suburbs such as Gleneagle, Palmer Lake, and Woodmoor rave about how they are the best places to raise a family in Colorado Springs, noting things such as how safe they feel, the friendly neighbors, and how comfortable the homes are for families.
 There are also plenty of educational opportunities with nine public school districts serving greater Colorado Springs with more than 100 public elementary, middle, junior, and senior high schools.
 There are also more than 50 private, parochial, and charter schools.